IAmNathanPalmer/Steam-Machine/README.md

 - I also have a Plex media server that is exactly this but with Plex instead of Steam.
 This setup barely uses resources and allows maximum uptime
 - If you do need to shut down entering ```sudo shutdown -r now``` will restart and ```sudo shutdown -h now``` will shut it off
 - If you're worried about using a new system with command line, they are well documented and can always be looked up
-- After completing this, you now have a system that uses nearly the same stack as valve and behaves like SteamOS under the hood.